Lace Bugs: What Are They And How To Get Rid Of Them

 • Imidacloprid

-In severe cases, a single application of one of these powerful products may eliminate the lace bug problem.
-Unfortunately, it may also do away with the pollinators and your beneficial fauna.
+A single application of one of these powerful products in severe cases may eliminate the lace bug problem.
+But, unfortunately, it may also do away with the pollinators and your beneficial fauna.

-You may have heard that bees are dying off at alarming rates around the world.
+You may have heard that bees are dying off at alarming rates worldwide.
 This is because of the use of neonicotinoids.

 When poured into the ground (soil drench) or applied as a foliar spray, systemic insecticides can travel to plants other than the target plant.

-If they translocate to flowering plants and are consumed by pollinators in nectar and pollen, massive deaths will result.
+Massive deaths will result if they translocate to flowering plants and are consumed by pollinators in nectar and pollen.
 Furthermore, the use of systemic insecticides is very likely to result in spider mite infestation.

 Don’t Use Broad Spectrum Insecticides